 Drive from Blanding to Bullfrog, either via Hite or via the Charles Hall Ferry.
-The ferry may run on winter weekends, but the schedule changes each year depending on conditions.
+The ferry may run on winter weekends, but the schedule changes each year depending on conditions (the ferry closes when water levels are too low).
 Check the current ferry schedule online or call UDOT at (435) 893-4747.
 When you reach Bullfrog, head northwest on the Burr Trail Road toward the small town of Boulder.
 You’ll begin in sagebrush-speckled canyonlands and then cross into the piñon-juniper forests of the high desert.
 Excellent views of the Henry Mountains greet you as you gain elevation.

 The Burr Trail, developed as a cattle trail in the late 1800s, takes drivers up and over the Waterpocket Fold, an impressive bend in the earth’s crust spanning more than 100 miles.
 Trailheads line the road, and you can do anything from a quick leg-stretching jaunt to a challenging day hike.
 Singing Canyon (in Long Canyon) and Muley Twist Canyon (either Upper or Lower) are great options.

 Stay the night in the charming town of Boulder and enjoy a farm-fresh meal at Hell’s Backbone Grill, or opt to stay at one of the numerous campsites in the area.

 Day Four: Boulder to Fruita